ElectronicBabylonianLiterature/dictionary-parser/README.md

 ## Link merging

 Lemmata from links are added as derived forms to words defined by the list after `\*cf.*\`.
 The derived from will use the notes from the link and has additional `source` property containing the original row of the link.

+If link and target lemmata end with `...` a derived form is added where the prefix target lemma is replaced with the prefix of the link lemma.

 ## Lemma expansion rules